OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 If these things are all true, then we have to ask of ourselves: *Why isn't all publicy-funded science practised this way?*

 Often, it seems that Open Science is communicated in a way such that it is an *alternative* to traditional scientific methods.
 This is not true, and a communication failure on behalf of the community.
 Open Science is an *enhancement* of the traditional process, using new knowledge, skills, and technologies to how the process and outputs of research are communicated.
+Traditional 'closed' science is replete with traits that are not beneficial to science, such as secrecy, possessiveness, selfishness, unco-operativeness, and resistance.
+Open Science is about overcoming these weakness and making research fundamentally better.

-The fundamental parts of traditional research communication, peer reviewed research articles, are still a core part of this, acting as an important mechanism to summarise and communicate research.
-However, what Open Science does is expose the elements that go into this, making them more rigorous and reliable, thereby enhancing trust in the scientific enterprise.
+The foundational elements of traditional research communication, peer reviewed research articles, are still a core part of this, acting as an important mechanism to summarise and communicate research.cHowever, what Open Science does is expose the elements that go into making research papers, making them more rigorous and reliable, thereby enhancing trust in the scientific enterprise.

 > Open Science is subject to the most rigorous peer review because the process never ends. - [(Woelfle et al., 2011)](https://github.com/OpenScienceMOOC/Module-1-Open-Principles/blob/master/Reading%20Material_Open%20Principles/Woelfle%20et%20al.%2C%202011.pdf).